florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/tank/gaseous_hydrogen_tank/models.rst

     L = \frac {V_{inner} - V_{cap}} {A_{cross}} + D_{outer}

-Where :math:`V_{inner}` denotes the inner volume, as calculated in the tank capacity section.
-:math:`V_{cap}` represents the inner volume of the two hemispherical caps, while :math:`A_{cross}` refers to the tank's inner cross-sectional area.
+Where :math:`V_{inner}` denotes the inner volume, as calculated in the tank capacity section, :math:`V_{cap}` represents the inner volume of the two hemispherical caps, while :math:`A_{cross}` refers to the tank's inner cross-sectional area.